Last updated on February 1, 2023

 Theme Boosters

-Theme Boosters are targeted at deck building players who want to complete their constructed decks.
+Theme Boosters target deck-building players who want to complete their constructed decks.
 Cards in these boosters share a common theme and have high synergy.
-Zendikar Rising Theme Boosters will be mono-colored and, as always, will have 35 cards.
+Zendikar Rising Theme Boosters are mono-colored and have 35 cards.

 Zendikar Rising Bundle

-With this Bundle, you’ll get a bunch of different Zendikar Rising Products, including:
+With this Bundle, you get a bunch of different Zendikar Rising Products, including:

 • 10 Zendikar Rising Draft Boosters